#

 What is DelayQueue class used for ?

-This is a queue which contains Delayed (interface) elements.
-The elements contain getDelay() method which returns the remaining delay associated with this object.
+DelayQueue class implements Delayed and BlockingQueue interfaces.
+The class contain getDelay() method which returns the remaining delay associated with this object.
 An element can be taken when a wait time ("delay") assigned to that element has expired.
-DelayQueue is blocking (implements BlockingQueue) and unbounded.

 #